sunsided/serial-sensors-proto/README.md

 > A simple wire format for transmitting MEMS sensor data and friends.

+The approach is threefold:

+- The protocol is a little bit extensible in sensor and data types and supports 1-, 3- and 4-dimensional readings.
+- Data packets are serialized using [bincode](https://crates.io/crates/bincode) first, then byte-stuffed using [corncobs](https://crates.io/crates/corncobs) (i.e. using Consistent Overhead Byte Stuffing, COBS).

+On the receiving end, the entire process runs in reverse.

+---

 See [stm32f3disco-rust](https://github.com/sunsided/stm32f3disco-rust)
 and [serial-sensors](https://github.com/sunsided/serial-sensors)
 for an example.
 YMMV, but this is how it could work: